batkaevruslan/learn/learn-pr/wwl-azure/work-azure-blob-storage/includes/6-set-retrieve-properties-metadata-rest.md

 Beginning with version 2009-09-19, metadata names must adhere to the naming rules for C# identifiers.

 Names are case-insensitive.
 Metadata names preserve the case with which they were created, but are case-insensitive when set or read.
-If two or more metadata headers with the same name are submitted for a resource, the Blob service returns status code `400 (Bad Request)`.
+If two or more metadata headers with the same name are submitted for a resource, Blob storage comma-separates and concatenates the two values and returns HTTP response code `200 (OK)`.

 The metadata consists of name/value pairs.
 The total size of all metadata pairs can be up to 8 KB in size.